wadcom/kisarra-docs/README.md

 Each unit has a "tank" for supplies of a certain capacity.
 Each unit consumes 1 unit of supplies at the end of each hour.

-Supply Trucks can "support" zones.
-A truck will pick up supplies from the base and travel to the zone to refill units located there.

 When a unit runs out of supplies, its sight range gets decreased to 5.1 km and the unit becomes inactive until refilled.